ahmedkaludi/schema-and-structured-data-for-wp/readme.txt

 == Changelog ==

+= 1.38.1 (06 November 2024) =
+* Enhancement: Rankmath keyword issue with Category and Tag for WebPage schema #2201
+* Enhancement: Primary image size was not reflected properly in Schema #2213

 = 1.38 (02 November 2024) =
 * Feature: Added ProductGroup Schema Type #2071
-* Feature: Added ption to show/hide schema markup inside elementor widget #2171
+* Feature: Added option to show/hide schema markup inside elementor widget #2171
 * Enhancement: Fixed issue of correct image in ImageObject schema #2188
 * Enhancement: Schema meta fields should not be appeared inside custom fields. #2189
 * Feature: Automated the faqs data added manually in classic editor #2193